This post lists the top things to do in Boston in May, updated for 2023, including free, nighttime, as well as family-friendly activities and events.

 If you're looking for even more opportunities to visit the theater, make sure to check this list of theatrical productions in Boston in May.

-One of the most coveted wine festivals in the country, the Nantucket Wine Festival takes place on May 18th - 22nd, 2022.
+One of the most well-known wine festivals in the country, the Nantucket Wine & Food Festival, takes place on May 17th - 21st, 2023.

 With a daily array of tastings and events, there is something for all wine connoisseurs!